Raewyn2020/Promoting-Patterns-Project/pictures/README.md

 # User Trust Score Visualization

-This folder contains data visualizations and scripts used for analyzing user trust in AI-generated responses across various thought models.
+This directory contains data visualizations and scripts used for analyzing user trust in AI-generated responses across various thought models.
 The analysis includes various graphical tools to showcase insights into the perceived trustworthiness of different prompting methods.

 ## Visualizations Included